 Prerequisites: EDUC 204, 223 or 532, 224 or 515, and 236.
 Enrollment limited.
-(Either semester/4 credits/2 class bours, one 3-bour lab plus 1 bour of seminar related to lab) A study of philosophies, theories, and methods of teaching young children in a preschool setting.
+(Both semesters/4 credits/2 class hours, one 3-hour lab plus 1 hour of seminar related to lab) A study of philosophies, theories and methods of teaching young children in a preschool setting.
 Students apply the theoretic concepts they are learning in the lecture section of this course during guided teaching in the Onica Prall Child Development Laboratory School.
 Must be taken during Phase I.

-EDUC 330 Social Studies Curriculum, Methods, and Materials in Kindergarten-Primary Education
+EDUC 330 Social Studies Curriculum, Methods, and Materials

 Prerequisites: EDUC 204, 223 or 532, 224 or 515, and 236.
-(Second semester/2 credits) Appropriate curriculum and methodologies in teaching language arts and social studies in kindergarten and primary education.
+(Both semesters/2 credits) Appropriate curriculum and methodologies in teaching social studies with emphasis on current school practices and implementation of state and national standards.
 Must be taken in Phase I.